 NorthShore’s orthopaedic surgeons are leaders when it comes to total joint replacement, offering the latest in advanced, innovative technology and treatment options, including:

 This well-coordinated team effort involves surgery and anesthesia, and augmenting minimally invasive surgical techniques and individually tailored pain management regimens.
 The multifaceted pain management approach for the program includes a spinal anesthetic during total hip or total knee replacement surgery to help speed waking and recovery after the procedure, and oral rather than intravenous medication for pain management immediately following surgery.

 The Rapid Recovery Program features shorter hospital stays, accelerated post-operative rehabilitation and carefully designed discharge programs to return patients to their active life as soon as possible.

 Minimally Invasive Surgery

 Our surgeons are skilled in leading-edge, minimally invasive surgical techniques.
 This approach uses shorter incisions, which minimizes surgical trauma to healthy muscles and tissues surrounding the replaced joint.
-Patients usually experience less pain and less blood loss, which helps get them get back on their feet for a quicker recovery.
+After joint replacement surgery, patients usually experience less pain and less blood loss, which helps get them get back on their feet for a quicker recovery.

 Used in total hip and knee replacement, computer-assisted surgery employs computer monitors in the operating room to aid surgeons with precision alignment of the joint replacement.
 The result is maximum balance and function of the joint, which translates to the best surgical outcomes for patients.